th340d/newsletter/readme.md

-# How To Set Up A Mobile Device For Security And Master One's Online Data, Part 1: Principles
+How To Set Up A Mobile Device For Security And Master One's Online Data, Part 2: Equipment

 This guide will explain how to set up a mobile device for maximum security without significantly degrading the experience of using the device and provide suggestions on how digital technology can be used generally to improve one's overall security while retaining one's privacy - which may act as a foundation to ultimately enable technology to be used more productively.